Beginners Guide: Realistic Pencil Drawing

 While there are no lines in nature or in realistic pencil drawing, pen drawing is characterized by drawing lines.

-It is recommended to use a technical pen for drawing.
+I use a technical pen (fineliner) for drawing.

 A pen has a fixed brightness value!

-The way to create different brightness values in pen drawing is to create more lines in the same area for a darker value and fewer lines for a lighter value.
+The way to create the illusion of different brightness values when drawing with a pen, is to create more lines in the same area for a darker value, and fewer lines for a lighter value.

-Since all materials are made of atoms and molecules, they will never be one hundred percent smooth.
+Since all materials are made of molecules, they can never be one hundred percent smooth.

-For those reasons, there are no lines in nature.
+For these reasons, there are no lines in nature!

-It is all about transitions in brightness values and different types of edges when it comes to drawing with a pencil.
+When drawing with pencils, it is all about transitions in brightness values and different types of edges.

 That said, in art, it is possible to create realistic looking drawings, using only lines, by creating the illusion of transitions, brightness values and edges.